pharanbrush/pharanbrush.github.io/brush-management-tips.md

 If you fiddle with your settings and get it just right for your needs, but don't want to lose your original brush, you can use [Duplicate sub tool...].
 Just right-click on a brush to access it.
 ![](img/bm-duplicate.gif)

-In addition to duplicating the sub tool, you can use [Save as default] to save your current settings as the brush's default.
+In addition to duplicating the brush, you can use [Save as default] to save your current settings as the brush's default.
 You can use [Reset to default] later to restore those settings you saved.
 ![](img/bm-reset-to-default.gif)

 If you want to back up your special brush, you can right-click that brush and choose [Export sub tool...].
 Save it to Dropbox, Google Drive or some other online storage/backup service.